chiefGui/virtualform/README.md

 ### What is virtualization?

-Virtualization, or windowing, is the concept of "unloading" content that's not visible to the human's eye, hence making your application more performant.
+Virtualization, or windowing, is the concept of "unloading" content that's not visible to the human eye, hence making your application more performant.

 Imagine Instagram's feed: you can spend a day scrolling down and you don't feel any lags or glitches.
 That's because anything you don't see, thanks to virtualization, is freed from CPU computation.